-To blend image presets/templates in the Blending Effect Designer, do this:
+To blend image presets/templates with the Blending Effect, do this:

-In the Blending Effect Designer, select one of the available presets or downloaded templates.
+- In the Edit module, select a media clip in the media library, click the button, and then select Blending Effect. - 2.
+In the Blending Effect window, select one of the available presets or downloaded templates.